PRP: Efficacy, Safety, and Cost

 Sometimes, doctor use injections after the surgical procedures to repair any torn tendon or the ligament.

-Doctors also inject PRP into the knees of people having osteoarthritis.
+Doctors also inject Platelet-rich Plasma into the knees of people having osteoarthritis.

-A study also found that PRP injections were more effective than the hyaluronic acid injections for treating osteoarthritis.
+A study also found that these injections were more effective than the hyaluronic acid injections for treating osteoarthritis.

 PRP Therapy Process